-The clock has a programmable pulse feature that may require some jumper and firmware configuration.
+Model 1202B/C has a programmable pulse feature that may require some jumper and firmware configuration.
 There are a number of available programmable pulse modes from which to choose - see list below - that include setting the pulse width and time zone.
-For jumper configuration, please see Section 5.2.4.
+For jumper configuration, please see Section 5.2.2.
 For available modes and firmware configuration, see Section 8.9.